skmll/KimoEt/README.md

 **DISCLAIMER:**

 I did this tool on my free time, only tested on my own personal computer.
 As such, I cannot promise this will work on your computer nor am I responsible in any way for anything that happens to your PC after using the tool.
-I am a software developer, but I had no previous experience with any tool I used in this app (Tesseract, JSONConverter) and I don't fully understand how they operate.
+I am a software developer, but I had no previous experience with any tool I used in this app (Tesseract, JSONConverter).
-It is possible that I could have also implemented something that I am not fully aware of how it works.
 I personaly have been using it almost every day.
 I love it and I dont have any issue with it.

-I am not proud of the code quality, since I focused on speed of development, giving the little time I had to do it daily.
+I am not especially proud of the code quality, since I focused on speed of development, giving the little time I had to do it daily.
 I would appreciate and encourage if someone from c# wpf world would do some pull requests to help me improve that.
 I am also open to ideas and features you guys would like me to add on future releases.
 If you find any bugs, please open an issue or contact me.